matthaeusheer/matthaeusheer.github.io/README.md

 </p>

 ## Planetary Collisions and How the Solar System Formed
-Those where the questions I investigated on during my Bachelors Thesis at the
+Questions I investigated on during my Bachelors
+Thesis at the
 [Institute for Computational Science at the University of Zurich](https://www.ics.uzh.ch/en/).
 <p align="center">